Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Statistical characterisation of multiscale fluctuations in the CosmicFlows-4 volume

-Our findings independently corroborate the conclusions of Sylos Labini \& Antal~(\citeyear{SylosLabiniAntal2026}), whose recent DESI analysis likewise challenges the conventional expectation that the two-point correlation function approaches homogeneity ($\xi(r)\to 0$) around $\sim 100\,h^{-1}\,\mathrm{Mpc}$.
-Using the conditional average density $\langle n(r)\rangle$, which avoids assuming a well-defined global mean density, they report a persistent power-law decay $\langle n(r)\rangle \propto r^{-0.8}$ with no detectable flattening out to $r \sim 400\,h^{-1}\,\mathrm{Mpc}$.
-Since $\langle n(r)\rangle \propto [1+\bar{\xi}(r)]$, this behaviour implies that correlations remain non-negligible well beyond the canonical homogeneity scale.
+Our findings are consistent with the conclusions of Sylos Labini \& Antal~(\citeyear{SylosLabiniAntal2026}), whose recent DESI analysis also challenges the conventional expectation that the two-point correlation function approaches homogeneity ($\xi(r)\to 0$) at around $100\,h^{-1}\,\mathrm{Mpc}$.
+Using the conditional average density $\langle n(r)\rangle$, which avoids assuming a well-defined global mean density, they report a persistent power-law decay, $\langle n(r)\rangle \propto r^{-0.8}$, with no significant flattening out to $r \sim 400\,h^{-1}\,\mathrm{Mpc}$.
+Since $\langle n(r)\rangle \propto [1+\bar{\xi}(r)]$, this behaviour implies that correlations remain significant well beyond the canonical homogeneity scale.

-More generally, this interpretation is further supported by recent independent analyses of low-redshift galaxy surveys (e.g. \cite{Limaetal2026}), which likewise report a slow convergence of the fractal dimension and the persistence of scale-free clustering up to $z<1$.
-Taken together, these results consistently indicate that the approach to homogeneity is gradual and incomplete over the presently accessible volumes, in agreement with the large-scale persistence of correlations inferred here from the CF4 two-point statistics.
+More generally, this interpretation is supported by recent independent analyses of low-redshift galaxy surveys \citep[e.g.][]{Limaetal2026}, which likewise report a slow convergence of the fractal dimension and the persistence of scale-free clustering up to $z<1$.
+Overall, these results consistently indicate that the approach to homogeneity is gradual and incomplete over the currently accessible volumes, in agreement with the large-scale persistence of correlations inferred here from the CF4 two-point statistics.